chrbala/single-schema/README.md

 };
 ```

+## Complete use case examples
+There are some fairly complete use-case examples in the examples folder:

+* examples/react is a simple react example that uses Proptype and Updater
+* examples/full-stack is a thorough example that uses all of the modules.
+It includes relay and graphql, so you'd probably want to be familiar with those before reading through it.

 ## Taxonomy
 Reducers: dictate the structure of the schema - leaf nodes are reducers as well
 Operators: act on 1 or more reducers, returning a single reducer